Updated November 15, 2023

 Below is the top 5 difference between Stock vs Options

-Key differences between Stock vs Options
+Key Differences Between Stock vs Options

-- Stocks come with ownership benefits like dividends, stock bonuses, Voting rights.
+- Stocks come with ownership benefits like dividends, stock bonuses, and Voting rights.
 Options come with no benefits for the option holder.

-- Stocks when used as invested instruments used for a long-term view with more than 6 to 10 years, Options are more of short terms ranging from a few weeks to months for hedging portfolios.
+- Stocks, when used as invested instruments used for a long-term view with more than 6 to 10 years, Options are more of short terms ranging from a few weeks to months for hedging portfolios.

-|Meaning||Buying the stocks comes with ownership in the company||Options are used to book at price to buy or sell stock|
+|Meaning||Buying the stocks comes with ownership of the company||Options are used to book at a price to buy or sell stock|

 |Benefits||Voting rights, dividends, stock bonuses||No benefits for the option owner|

-|Time horizon||Usually long term 6 to 10 years||Usually for short term from weeks to months|
+|Time Horizon||Usually long term 6 to 10 years||Usually for short term, from weeks to months|

-|Risk||The low risk when used with an appropriate time frame||Very risky as all the money used can be turned to 0 very quickly|
+|Risk||The low risk when used within an appropriate time frame||Using all the money carries a high risk, as it can quickly turn to zero.|

-|Used by||Individuals, Portfolio investors, mutual funds, pension plan managers||Used limitedly by traders, employees and fund managers.|
+|Used by||Individuals, Portfolio investors, mutual funds, pension plan managers||Used limitedly by traders, employees, and fund managers.|